Tom McLaren

-Tom McLaren's first start for Glasgow was against Cardiff RFC.
+McLaren's first start for Glasgow was against Cardiff RFC.
 He made further appearances for Glasgow in the Welsh-Scottish League that year.

 McLaren stayed with Glasgow through season 2001-02, during which time he also played a number of tests for the Scottish Development side.
 He was signed by Blaydon RFC, and also worked as a Rugby Development Officer for the English Rugby Union in the North-East of England, delivering social inclusion projects.

-In 2003–4 season, McLaren moved from Blaydon to play for Darlington Mowden Park.
+In 2004 season, McLaren moved from Blaydon to play for Darlington Mowden Park.
 Over two years playing and captaining Mowden, he also played regularly with the Newcastle Falcons Academy side.

 As a Rugby Development Officer in Newcastle, McLaren assisted colleague Matt Bryan in founding the junior arm of the West End Academicals Rugby Club.
 He worked in schools throughout the region.
 North-East Rugby Development Manager Matt Carter gave McLaren a glowing recommendation - "There is one school in the patch where 20 different languages are spoken, so diverse is the community.
 But Tom, with his Aussie accent and dreadlocked hairdo, easily adapted and struck up a rapport with the kids.
 He was absolutely brilliant and engaged all the different communities."

-Outside of rugby, McLaren has three tertiary qualifications; Bachelor of Arts - Industrial Design from the University of Western Sydney, Master of Aviation Management from Griffith University, and Master of Strategic Organisational Development from the University of New England.
-He is currently a PhD student at the University of Southern Queensland.
+McLaren has a PhD in cognitive psychology from the University of Southern Queensland, in addition to a Bachelor of Arts - Industrial Design from the University of Western Sydney, Master of Aviation Management from Griffith University, and Master of Strategic Organisational Development from the University of New England.
 In 2014, McLaren was also a contributing author in a global Project Management textbook.
+He has published multiple scientific papers in behavioral economics.